 This personality trait is connected with ISFPs’ love of freedom—ISFPs are very independent and fiercely resist all forms of control.
-People with this personality type are the ultimate “free souls”, seeing nearly all rules, guidelines and traditions as self-imposed limitations that make life dull and boring.
-ISFPs live completely in the present, refusing to dwell on the past or prepare extensive plans for the future – they take things as they come, experimenting and adapting their behavior as necessary.
+People with this personality type are the ultimate “free souls,” seeing nearly all rules, guidelines, and traditions as self-imposed limitations that make life dull and boring.
+ISFPs live completely in the present, refusing to dwell on the past or prepare extensive plans for the future.
+They take things as they come, experimenting and adapting their behavior as necessary.

 ISFPs often find it very difficult to follow a structured process and consequently may do quite poorly at school.
 However, their spontaneity and other personality traits make ISFPs very artistic and give them a great sense of aesthetics.
 People with this personality type may fall behind in the academic environment, but they can truly shine in the field that utilizes their talents while also giving the ISFP a sufficient degree of freedom.

 I change during the course of a day.
 I wake and I’m one person, and when I go to sleep I know for certain I’m somebody else.

-Finally, it is worth mentioning that ISFP personalities are very goal-driven, and shape their internal principles and rules around those goals.
+Finally, it is worth mentioning that ISFP personalities are very goal-driven and shape their internal principles and rules around those goals.
 This liberates ISFPs from social expectations and constraints, for better or for worse.
-If the ISFP’s goal is good and noble, they can be very selfless, amazingly charitable and inspiring; however, if the ISFP decides to pursue a selfish goal, they can become very ego-centric and even conniving, doing everything they can to achieve that goal.
+If the ISFP’s goal is good and noble, they can be very selfless, amazingly charitable, and inspiring; however, if the ISFP decides to pursue a selfish goal, they can become very egocentric and even conniving, doing everything they can to achieve that goal.
 People with this personality type should be aware of these tendencies and question their own motives and reasoning from time to time.

 If you would like to learn more about the ISFP personality type and its traits, download the ISFP In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 Otherwise, please keep reading: